Trigonometric multiplicative chaos and Application to random distributions: Introduction

 where $I_0$ is the modified Bessel function of first order:

-More precisely, $\mu_{\omega}$ is the weakly limit of the partial products of the infinite product in (\ref{eq:CM}).
+More precisely, $\mu_{\omega}$ is the weak limit of the partial products of the infinite product in (\ref{eq:CM}).
+These partial products form a non-negative martingale for each fixed $t$, which ensures the existence of the limit.
 We shall find conditions ensuring the non nullity of the measure $\mu_{\omega}$.
 A simple such condition is

 (cf. Proposition \ref{prop:L2}).
 Under the energy condition (\ref{eq:EnergyCond}), we can define a probability measure $\mathcal{Q}$ on the product space $\mathbb{T}\times \Omega$ by the equality